John Benbow: Public and private reception

 The outcome of the operations had left Benbow in a tense relationship with his immediate superiors.
 Berkeley had been accused of excessive timidity in his actions, which it was believed had led to the failure of the attack on Dunkirk.
 Benbow on the other hand was widely lauded for his fearless inshore attacks with his bomb vessels.
 Berkeley wrote on 28 July:

 As to Captain Benbow, I know of no difference between him and me, nor have we had any.
 He has no small obligation to me, but being called in some of the foolish printed papers ‘the famous Captain Benbow’, I suppose has put him a little out of himself, and has made him play the fool, as I guess, in some of his letters.
 I will not farther now particularize this business, but time will show I have not been in the wrong, unless being too kind to an ungrateful man.

-However the Admiralty approved of Benbow's conduct and ordered him "to be paid as Rear-Admiral during the time he has been employed this summer on the coast of France ... as a reward for his good service."
+However, the Admiralty approved of Benbow's conduct and ordered him "to be paid as Rear-Admiral during the time he has been employed this summer on the coast of France ... as a reward for his good service."
 Benbow was then appointed to the grand committee of sixty men to oversee the plans for Greenwich Hospital in December 1695, but the issue dragged on until 1 May 1696.
-The Admiralty again stepped in and Benbow was finally promoted and appointed commander-in-chief of the squadron before Dunkirk as "Rear-Admiral of the Blue for the duration of this present expedition" and moved aboard the 70-gun HMS Suffolk.
+The Admiralty again stepped in, and Benbow was finally promoted and appointed commander-in-chief of the squadron before Dunkirk as "Rear-Admiral of the Blue for the duration of this present expedition" and moved aboard the 70-gun HMS Suffolk.
 His orders were to protect English and Dutch shipping, especially from the squadron of the privateer Jean Bart.
-Bart was mostly successful in evading pursuit however, usually escaping into Dunkirk when Benbow's force drew near.
+Bart, however, was mostly successful in evading pursuit, usually escaping into Dunkirk when Benbow's force drew near.

 Benbow was appointed to command a squadron in the Soundings in December 1696.
 He carried out a number of cruises between March and August 1697, protecting allied trade and escorting the West Indian and Virginian merchant fleets into port.
 These activities marked the last English naval expedition of the war.
 He also carried out reconnaissance activities on the French fleet in port in Brest in July, before resuming patrol operations off Dunkirk, this time in concert with a number of Dutch ships under Rear-Admiral Philips van der Goes, until the end of the war in September 1697.